TLabAltoh/TLabWebViewVR-XRInteractionToolkit-2022/README.md

 <uses-permission android:name="ANDROID.PERMISSION.INTERNET"/> <!-- Missing !! -->
 ```

+### Issue 3 (After updating the repository, the built app crashes)

+The specific cause of this problem is still unknown.
+Please delete the build cache (``` root/Library/Bee ```) and try building again.

-### The policy has been changed to manage libraries in the repository as submodules.
+### The policy has been changed to manage libraries in the repository as submodules

-- Commit ``` 84f7b5e ``` If you cloned the project before, please clone the repository again.
+- Commit ``` f26c332 ``` If you cloned the project before, please clone the repository again.
 - Use ``` git submodule update --init ``` to adjust the commit of the submodule to the version recommended by the project.

 </details>